Journal Prompts for Beltane

 The Maypole dance represents unity and rhythm.
 What would your life look like if you embraced more flow and rhythm in your day-to-day existence?

-How do you nurture the things you want to grow in your life?
+How do you nurture the things you want to grow?
 What care and attention do they need from you?

 As we transition into the warmth of summer, what is one thing you want to let go of in order to embrace new energy?